ArturKovacs/Glitter-Island/README.md

 ## How to

-This section contains some useful information for those who wants to try out this little humble program.
+This section contains some useful information for those who wants to try out this little program.

 ### Build